httnn/nih-plug-webview/README.md

 One option is to write and inline everything (*all* CSS/JS scripts) in one HTML file and reference it with `HTMLSource::String`.
 Check out [the example.](https://github.com/maxjvh/nih-plug-webview/blob/main/example/src/)

-If you don't want to do this and want separate files, you'll need `.with_frontend_dir` so that your HTML file can correctly find the other files.
+If you don't want to do this and want separate files, you'll need to register a custom protocol.